Low-cost private student loans for Rhode Island residents.

 RISLA doesn’t charge fees for applying, so the APR and interest rates are the same.
-Its undergraduate student loans come with rates ranging from 4.49%–6.42% with a 0.25% autopay discount.
+Its undergraduate and graduate student loans come with rates ranging from 4.49% to 6.42% with a 0.25% autopay discount.
 Its parent loans come with a 5.49% interest rate with the autopay discount.
-Graduate students pay rates ranging from 4.49%–6.42% when they sign up for autopay.

 RISLA charges a $10 returned check fee if your payment doesn’t go through.
 If you’re late, you’ll also have to pay a fee of 6% of the amount due.
 There are no fees for paying off your loan early, but you must make a minimum monthly repayment of at least $50.

 Yes, there are.
 In fact, discounts are one of its main draws.
 On top of RISLA’s 0.25% autopay discount, RISLA offers further discounts for qualified nurses and interns.

 Through this program, qualified borrowers pay 0% interest on their first 48 repayments, lowering the total cost of their loan.
 To qualify for this program, you must be a licensed registered nurse who works at least 20 hours a week at a healthcare facility in Rhode Island.
 Your loans must be issued after June 30, 2011.

 Students can get up to $2,000 of their loans forgiven if they complete an eligible internship program within a year of graduating.
 It doesn’t necessarily have to be located in Rhode Island and can be paid or unpaid.
 However, you’ll need to graduate to be eligible — internships you complete as part of your degree requirements are ineligible.

 Rhode Island Educational Loan Repayment Program for Primary Care Providers